sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `404 Not Found` when a requested resource cannot be found on the server.
+### Always return `404 Not Found` when a requested resource cannot be found on the server
 Use the `404 Not Found` when the resource the client is trying to access does not exist or is not available at the specified URL.
 It informs the client that the resource could not be found, and there is no indication that it will be available in the future.